cityssm/tv-display-docs/deviceSetup/linuxMint.md

   --password-store=basic
 ```

-*Note that if you're TV Display application is running on another machine,
+*Note that if your TV Display application is running on another machine,
 the website address should be changed accordingly.*

 - Set the "Startup delay" to **10 seconds**.